 You can help

 Read the report.
-Comment on it.
-Share it.
+For those with an interest, there are short reports on specific Extra issues.
+Comment.
+Share.
 Then, whether you’re in Scotland or outside it, watch for a chance to put your dropped jaws and your batted eyelids into words for that Scottish government review.
 Scotland’s children need you to stop them falling through the gaps.
 Many thanks.